 # start the server on display #1 vncserver :1 -name testing -depth 24 -geometry 1280x1024

-In the Eclipse launch configuration you can set the display which should be used.
+In the Eclipse launch configuration you can define the display which is used for the test execution.

 If you want to watch the unit tests, you can also connect to the virtual server via the vncclient.

 # connect to the server, IP will be asked vncviewer

 Eclipse uses a Maven based build system for automated builds using the Maven Tycho plug-in.
 Using this build system, you can create your custom build of the Eclipse IDE.
 This approach allows you to add and tests patches based on the latest developments of the Eclipse team.
 The results of the build are archive files for the different platforms, which include everything to run an Eclipse IDE.

 The build procedure might change over time.
 See Platform build wiki for additional information.

 The build of the Eclipse IDE takes around 2 hours on a Core i5 machine with SSD.
 Approximately 25 GB of free space and 4 GB of RAM are required on the hardware-side.
 Building of an Eclipse IDE is possible on Windows, OS X and Linux based distributions.
 The following description is based on Linux.